antsalvador/JurisEst-gio/InterviewSummary.md

 In Juris only 10 case rulings appear in the search page, this amount should be costumizable as many users prefer to be able to scroll down through all of the case rulings available as you can in DGSI and ECLI.

-Implement a calendar feature to look up a specific date (feature already finished).
+Calendar feature to look up a specific date is important (feature already finished).

-Need to implement partial name field search capability
+Partial name field search capability does not exist

+Search should find case rulings containing all specified terms and not only some as it does currently

+Search should work even when terms are not in the correct order

 Implement simple regex string search for older case rulings

 Process number search needs Elastic Search implementation

-Search should work even when terms are not in the correct order

 Implement "AND" operator in term searches, possibly add "OR" operator

-Search should find case rulings containing all specified terms and not only some as it does currently
+"Area" field is redundant as "Section" handles everything automatically, make it so that selecting a section auto selects its area

 The current order of the existing metadata fields is unpratical.
 This can be modified already by users but some of the fields are found to be useless for both the librarians and judges and others for just one of them like "Área".
+Below are the ideal metadata fields in the application:

 ### Ideal Metadata Field Order

-Número de acordão
+- Número de acordão
-Secção
+- Secção
-Data
+- Data
-Relator
+- Relator
-Meio Processual
+- Meio Processual

 ### Useless Fields

-Votaçãom
+- Votação
-Área (Useful for Judges)
+- Área (Useful for Judges)
-Meio processual (Important for the librarians useless for the judges) Jurisprudencia
+- Meio processual (Important for the librarians useless for the judges)
+- Jurisprudencia
-Decisao
+- Decisao
-Fonte
+- Fonte
-Estado
+- Estado

 ### Case Ruling Display
 There was also a lot of feedback regarding case ruling display,